jassi-singh/forge/Readme.md

 ### Running Multiple Service Instances

-To properly test the distributed nature of mini-forge, you should run multiple instances simultaneously:
+To properly test the distributed nature of forge, you should run multiple instances simultaneously:

 **Terminal 1:**
 ```bash